threefoldtech/0-robot/docs/getting_started.md

                                 data repository
   --auto-push-interval INTEGER  interval in minutes of automatic pushing of
                                 data repository
+  --organization TEXT           if specified, enable JWT authentication for
+                                each request.
   --help                        Show this message and exit.
 ```
 Options details: